Here’s What’s Holding You Back from Getting a Gay Partner

 How do I get a good man?!

-If relationship needs to be open in order to survive that means one or both partners aren’t getting what they need from the relationship whether it be sexual satisfaction, emotional satisfaction, or both.
+If a gay relationship needs to be open in order to survive that means one or both partners aren’t getting what they need from the relationship whether it be sexual satisfaction, emotional satisfaction, or both.

 While there may be a few legitimate open ‘relationships’ most are relationships of convenience.
 A fundamental principle of any real relationship is commitment; the very thing an open ‘relationship’ lacks by design.